© 2017 Camera Check Point Dubbo NSW Australia -

 The result was SafeWipe Swabs produced by a manufacturer specialising in Clean-

 But all good things come to an end.
-So, with the closure of my business of cleaning products, a new supply is needed.
+So, with the closure of my business of cleaning products, and the proliferation of suppliers of swabs, you will easily find a new source.

 |Film cameras and service|